-Office Hours: By appointment
+Office Hours: Tuesday 2 - 4 pm and by appointment

 Course During this course, the Systems Definition phase of the Systems engineering effort includes such activities as requirement elicitation, problem analysis, system specification, and system cost estimation.

 Description: Development Life Cycle will be explored.
 This phase of the systems supported by the listed texts.
 Students will be tested to ensure understanding of material contained within the lectures and the texts.
 Additionally, students will gain practical knowledge concerning this subject by participating in a group project to create a System Requirement Specification (SRS) and cost model of the system to be developed.